-Brussels, 5 October 2021 - Deloitte Belgium released today its Technology Fast 50, the list of the 50 fastest-growing technology companies in Belgium.
+Deloitte Belgium today released its Technology Fast 50 nominees, the list of the 50 fastest-growing technology companies in Belgium.
 Deloitte also named the 10 finalists for its Rising Star competition, recognising promising companies that have been active in the technology sector for less than four years.
 The Technology Fast 50 award goes to the fastest growing technology company in Belgium in terms of its percentage of growth in turnover over the past four years.
-Deloitte will announce the winner at the Awards Ceremony on 25 November 2021.
+Deloitte will announce the Fast 50 winner 2022 as well as the different category winners at the Fast 50 Awards Ceremony on 27 October 2022.

 Additional award categories

-In addition to the award for fastest growth, one of the 2021 Fast 50 contestants that made a continuous growth over the past years will receive an award for Most Sustainable Growth.
+In addition to the award for fastest growth, the 2022 Fast 50 contestant that achieved continuous growth over the past years will receive an award for Most Sustainable Growth.

-In addition, one winner of each of the below categories will also be awarded.
+One winner for each of the below categories will also be awarded.